sohale/sohale.github.io/pages/reinvented.md

 journalling (magazine)

 ### Chemistry:
-* Glycerol with potassium permanganate causing (accidental discovery)
+* Glycerol with potassium permanganate causing explosive reaction (accidental discovery, about age 10, 2987 )

 ### Music
 * PAGWA instrument (digital sliding guitar)
+* Fully implemented using MIDI & using a Nichrome heater element & A/D converter, functional on Amiga.
+* Recorded some music with it

 ### Not reinvented, but made
-* A telescope, 1988 ?
+* A telescope, 1988 (Using lenses made for glasses, and a weak binocular's eyepiece, and a cardboard pipe)

 sSething about these: Petri-nets, Transputers, Photonic computing, KOZ-Wavelet, Filtering using Fourier